 MIQ Logistics wishes to provide information concerning a shortage of chassis in the major ports at both U.S. coasts.

 Today the monthly report from Global Port Tracker was released by the National Retail Federation and Hackett Associates.
 The report points to import volumes at the U.S. ports that are covered by Global Port Tracker to approximate 1.47 million containers in the month of September.
 The all time record for U.S. imports was hit in August 2014 when the container count hit approximately 1.53 million TEU’s.

 “August shipment volume increased 2.3 percent, reversing some of last month’s 3.9 percent slide.
 August shipments are 4.9 percent higher than a year ago and are up 13.9 percent in 2014.
 The Institute for Supply Management’s August PMI rose 3.3 percent to 59, the highest level since March 2011’s 59.1, indicating that domestic manufacturing is continuing to gain strength.
 Driving this PMI increase were new orders, increasing by 5.2 percent, and order backlog which climbed 5.1 pcercent.”

-On Thursday 8/7/14, the Burea of Labor Statistics released their latest “Employment Situation Summary”.
-For the month of July, total nonfarm payroll employment witnessed an increase of 209,000; with the current U.S. unemployment rate at 6.2%.
+On Friday 9/5/14, the Burea of Labor Statistics released their latest “Employment Situation Summary”.
+For the month of August, total nonfarm payroll employment witnessed an increase of 142,000; with the current U.S. unemployment rate at 6.1%.

-Economic activity in the manufacturing sector climbed in July; for the 14th consecutive month:
+Economic activity in the manufacturing sector climbed in August; for the 15th consecutive month: